Bringing Critical Materials to North America’s Lithium-ion Battery Market

-The company’s flagship project is the Battery Hill Property located in the top-tier global mining jurisdiction of New Brunswick, Canada, and under option from Globex Mining Enterprises.
-Battery Hill hosts carbonate manganese which is necessary for the production of electrolytic manganese dioxide (EMD), a high value product with a purity of 99.7 percent used in the cathode material of Lithium Nickel-Manganese-Cobalt (NMC) batteries.
+The company’s flagship project is the Battery Hill property located in the top-tier global mining jurisdiction of New Brunswick, Canada, and under option from Globex Mining Enterprises.
+Battery Hill hosts carbonate manganese, which is necessary for the production of electrolytic manganese dioxide (EMD), a high-value product with a purity of 99.7 percent used in the cathode material of nickel-manganese-cobalt (NMC) batteries.

-NMC batteries are a type-of lithium-ion battery with considerably less cobalt, which is more expensive and more volatile, than the more traditionally-used lithium cobalt oxide battery.
-NMC-based lithium-ion batteries are increasingly replacing the lithium cobalt oxide batteries in electric vehicles, portable devices, and renewable energy storage systems as a more cost-effective and safer alternative with a longer life cycle.
-LG Chem, the world’s largest supplier of electric vehicle batteries, supplies NMC batteries for plug-in hybrid vehicles including the Chevy Volt.
-Tesla (NASDAQ:TSLA) has said it will use NMC-based cathodes in the grid batteries its planning to produce at the Gigafactory.
+NMC batteries are a type-of lithium-ion battery with considerably less cobalt, which is more expensive and more volatile than the more traditionally-used lithium-cobalt oxide battery.
+NMC-based lithium-ion batteries are increasingly replacing the lithium-cobalt oxide batteries in electric vehicles (EVs), portable devices and renewable energy storage systems as a more cost-effective and safer alternative with a longer life cycle.
+LG Chem (KRX:051910), the world’s largest supplier of EV batteries, supplies NMC batteries for plug-in hybrid vehicles, including the Chevy Volt.
+Tesla (NASDAQ:TSLA) has said it will use NMC-based cathodes in grid batteries its planning to produce at their gigafactory.

-In December 2016, Manganese X signed an agreement with Kingston Process Metallurgy (KPM) to conduct an EMD Concept Study to explore the company’s options for enhancing manganese for the lithium-ion battery industry and maximizing the added value potential of the Battery Hill Property.
-Also in December, the company completed a 16-hole (3,589 meters) drill campaign on the project with results expected near the end of January 2017.
+In December 2016, Manganese X signed an agreement with Kingston Process Metallurgy (KPM) to conduct an EMD concept study to explore the company’s options for enhancing manganese for the lithium-ion battery industry and maximizing the added-value potential of the Battery Hill property.
+Following the recommendations outlined in the report, the company has implemented laboratory-scale leaching tests to determine the manganese recovery and sulphuric acid consumption.

 - Both Canada and the U.S. import 100 percent of their manganese requirements; North American companies are keen to source manganese supplies outside of China.